dcwebmaven/SessionsandUserRegistration/README.md

 # SessionsandUserRegistration
-This project is similar to the other user registration project, except it uses sessions instead of cookies to track user activity.
+This PHP project is similar to the other user registration project, except it uses sessions instead of cookies to track user activity.

 Download Interface with User Reg and Sessions